srishtisingh48/connecting-stem-women/README.md

 Get Involved Page

-Share Your Story: Contribute your personal stories to inspire and support others.
-Research: Access and share valuable research.
-Donate: Support our mission through donations.
-Call Your Senator: Get involved in advocacy by reaching out to your local senator to voice your support.
+Contribute your personal stories to inspire and support others, access and share valuable research, support our mission through donations, get involved in advocacy by reaching out to your local senator to voice your support.